centreon/centreon-clib/doc/installation/index.rst

 CentOS
 ------

-In CentOS, you first need to manually add cmake.
-After that you can install binary packages.
 Either use the Package Manager or the yum tool to install them.
 You should check package versions when necessary.

 Required packages: